CodeGreg1/lots-project-ms4/README.md

 <a name='frameworks'/>

 ## Frameworks, Libraries & Programs Used

-- [Google Fonts:](https://fonts.google.com/) Google fonts were used to import the 'Roboto' font into the style.css file which is used on all pages throughout the project.
 - [Font Awesome:](https://fontawesome.com/) Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 - [Git:](https://git-scm.com/) Git was used for version control by utilizing the terminal to commit to Git and Push to GitHub.
 - [GitHub:](https://github.com/): GitHub is used to store the projects code after being pushed from Git.
-- [Wondershare Mockitt:]() Wondershare was used to create the wireframes during the design process.
+- [Wondershare Mockitt:](https://mockittapp.wondershare.com/) Wondershare was used to create the wireframes during the design process.
-- [EmailJS:](https://www.emailjs.com/) I used EmailJS to enable free emailing to the therapist on the home page.
 - [GoCardless:](https://gocardless.com/) This is the preferred payment platform that LOTS wanted to use for their annual subscriptions.
 - [PostgreSQL:](https://www.postgresql.org/) This is the Relational database I used to store the information on forms collected throughout the site.
 - [Bootstrap:](https://getbootstrap.com/docs/5.3/getting-started/introduction/) Bootstrap is the front end tool kit I decided to use.